unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 What makes Curve Dental unique is its focus on simplicity and ease-of-use, which makes it an ideal choice for dental practices that want a user-friendly software solution.

+**Pricing:**

+Curve Dental offers a cloud-based software solution with pricing starting at $495 per month for a single user.
+They also offer discounts for multi-user practices and for practices that pay annually.

 ### 9) Eaglesoft

 Eaglesoft is a dental practice management software that offers a wide range of features designed to help dental practices streamline their operations.